AkshatMore15/stepwise-dpo/stepwise-dpo/README.md

 ---

-Absolutely, here's the updated and more concise **Day 4 README entry** with just "help was taken" mentioned:

----

 ## 🧠 **Day 4 – Final Day (DPO Trainer Integration & Execution Attempt)**

 On the final day of the internship, the main goal was to integrate Hugging Face's **DPOTrainer** and perform preference-based fine-tuning on the Phase 2 dataset.